latentsense/latentsense_python_sdk/README.md

 ## Overview

-The LatentSense Python SDK provides a convenient client for interacting with the Latentsense Interactive API.
-It simplifies authentication, file uploads, and requests to various API endpoints for text analysis and manipulation.
+The LatentSense Python SDK provides a convenient and developer-friendly client for accessing the LatentSense Interactive APIs.
+Designed for enterprise environments, it streamlines authentication, file handling, and API interactions, enabling organizations to transform unbounded corpora of unstructured language-as-data into reasoning-ready semantic structures (through rxMaps) and privacy-preserving data assets (through DeiD).

+Through capabilities such as semantic spaces mapping, saliency detection, relationship discovery, and data de-identification, the SDK helps convert language data into interoperable semantic infrastructure that can power analytics, agentic automation, knowledge systems, business workflows, and decision-making at enterprise scale.
+No RAG.
+No re-platforming.
+No ETL required.

 ## Installation